OfficeDev/msteams-samples-dotnet-echobot-bf4/Echo/README.md

 ﻿# Echo

-This bot is a simple bot that accepts input from the user, adds some details from the Microsoft Teams team that the bot was contact from and sends the information back.
-The bot also contains a simple Messaging extension example
+This is a simple bot that accepts input from a user in Microsoft Teams, adds details from the Microsoft Teams team that the bot was contacted from and sends the information back.
+The bot also contains a simple Messaging extension example to demonstrate the use of the Invoke activity.

 This bot has been created using [Microsoft Bot Framework][1].

 # Prerequisites